Community Preservation Act (CPA) Grants

 In accordance with Chapter 267 of the Acts of 2000, a Community Preservation Committee shall be established.
 In Springfield, a nine-member committee implements the process to recommend project grants to the City Council for approval.
 The Community Preservation Committee (SCPC) members are appointed from each of the commissions below in addition to three neighborhood appointees by the City Council President.
 See Springfield Chapter 16 Boards,Commissions and Committees.

-SCPC members serve a three year term and are eligible for two consecutive three-year terms.
+SCPC members serve a three year term and may be reappointed.

 • Gloria DeFillipo, Planning Board representative;